JaedanC/pygui/README.md

 - imgui_glfw_opengl3
 - glfw

-All as shared `.dll`'s so that you can recompile each module and/or include extra implementations as a dll.
+...As shared `.dll`'s so that you can recompile each module and/or include extra implementations as a dll.
 It is very important that glfw is NOT compiled statically.
 If it is compiled statically then python's glfw will refer do a different instance, causing imgui to crash on startup.

 You may use Visual Studio or the command-line (developer console on windows) to run CMake.
 I will be using Visual Studio.